You Can Generate It Again: Data-to-Text Generation with Verification and Correction Prompting: Experiment

 \subsection{Comparing to LLMs}

-The findings are summarized in Table 4.
-It is critical to note that the performance of ChatGPT, given five in-context examples of the input intent type (as shown in Appendix \hyperref[sec:few shot]{A.2}), significantly underperforms when compared to the T5 baseline in terms of the BLEU score.
-This also holds true when ChatGPT is given one in-context example for every intent from the ViGGO dataset (further details are illustrated in Appendix \hyperref[sec:select context]{A.1}).
-From the experimental results, we observe that ChatGPT displays a significant number of slot errors, with an SER exceeding 6\%.
-The same prompting strategy was also applied to GPT4.
-Although GPT4 does not achieve a high BLEU score, it does attain considerably lower SER scores.
-Remarkably, GPT4 achieved a 0\% SER with selected examples, showcasing its exceptional capability to accurately follow instructions.
+\hyperref[tab:4]{Table 4} summarizes our evaluation of GPT3.5 and GPT4.
+It is critical to note that the performance of GPT3.5, when given five in-context examples of the input intent type (as shown in Appendix-Prompt with One Example for Each Intent), significantly underperforms compared to the T5 baseline in terms of the BLEU score.
+This underperformance is also evident when GPT3.5 is given one in-context example for every intent from the ViGGO dataset (details in Appendix-Prompt with Selected Examples).
+The same prompting strategy was applied to GPT4.
+Although GPT4 does not achieve a high BLEU score, it attains considerably lower SER scores.
+Remarkably, GPT4 achieved a 0\% SER with selected in-context examples, showcasing its exceptional capability to accurately follow instructions.

-We believe the low predictions quality generated by ChatGPT and GPT4 primarily due to the complexities involved in expressing the relationship between the input and the output through in-context examples and prompts.
-For example, despite supplying five distinct request attribute examples, complemented by clear prompt explanations as detailed in \hyperref[sec:select context]{Appendix A}, ChatGPT falls short in accurately replicating the desired tone.
-Furthermore, it misconstrues the intended meaning of the request attribute intent in the input data.
-For example, in the specific dadata shown in \hyperref[sec:select context]{Appendix A}, the intent of the request attribute suggests that the user is seeking to ascertain whether their feelings are average.
-Regrettably, ChatGPT misinterprets this, inferring that the input data is attempting to verify all the available information.
-There are myriad ways to interpret how an AI model should convert input data into text, yet the true relationship can be more effectively understood through training a language model on thousands of training examples, rather than presenting it with a limited number of in-context examples accompanied by descriptions.
+We believe the lower prediction quality generated by GPT3.5 and GPT4 is primarily due to the complexities involved in expressing the relationship between the input and output through in-context examples and prompts.
+For instance, despite being provided with five distinct request attribute examples and clear prompt explanations (as detailed in Appendix-Prompt with Selected Examples), GPT3.5 falls short in accurately replicating the desired tone and often misconstrues the intended meaning of the request attribute intent in the input data.
+For example, in the data shown in Appendix-Prompt with Selected Examples, the intent of the request attribute suggests that the user is seeking to ascertain whether their feelings are average.
+GPT3.5 misinterprets this, inferring that the input data is attempting to verify all available information.
+There are myriad ways to interpret how an AI model should convert input data into text.
+However, the true relationship can be more effectively understood through training a language model on thousands of examples, rather than presenting it with a limited number of in-context examples and descriptions.
 Consequently, supervised training continues to play an essential role in data-to-text generation models.